infiniticio/docs.infinitic.io/src/pages/docs/services/delegated.md

 {% /codes %}

 In the example above, the task `myFirstTask` is delegated.
 It is the responsibility of the implementation to initiate the task on the external system.
-It's important to note that you still need to return an object of the correct type, but you have the option to return null.
+It's important to note that the implementation still needs to return an object of the correct type, but you have the option to return null.

 ## Delegated task completion

 You can use an Infinitic client to signify to Infinitic that the delegated task is completed:

 {% codes %}